sambit727/track-today/README.md

 # track-today
 This is a simple diary app - click on the calendar dates to store diary entries.
 Entries will be stored in a database.
-App is still in testing stage, please do not rely on it
+App is still in testing stage, do not rely on it.

+INSTRUCTIONS
+1. Open 'Diary App' folder
+2. Run TrackToday.exe